Young Volunteers Programme

 - Are available to volunteer for six months, coming in once a week for two hours (if 16-17 years old and in full time education), or three hours (18 and older).

-- …or are available to volunteer every day for a period of four weeks during the summer months.
+- …or are available to volunteer every day for a period of two weeks during the summer months at the Royal Free Hospital (this may vary at Barnet or Chase Farm Hospitals)

 - Live locally to one of our hospitals (Camden, Barnet or Enfield resident).